amitsaha/kubernetes-static-checkers-demo/README.md

 # Article resources for learnk8s

-This repository contains resources referred to in the article on learnk8s.io.
+This repository contains resources referred to in the article "Validating Kubernetes YAML for best practice and policies" on learnk8s.io published [here](https://learnk8s.io/validating-kubernetes-yaml).

 ## Key resources